Connor205/B-I-K-E/README.md

 <li>Jackson Heun (EE + Physics)</li>
 </ul>

+# Update (April 11, 2023):
+We won first place at the ECE Capstone Expo and impressed industry judges with our blend of hardware/software solutions.

 # Project Description
 Our goal is to build an automated robotic poker table that will handle most of the functions a human dealer would, such as shuffling, dealing, and facilitating the game.